top of page

 Decades navigating music, learning songs, instruments, playing shows, making records and curating collections earns me experience that I want to share.
 I'm here to make people happy.
 You will find lists, guides and stories to keep your brain engaged or, better yet, turn it off.

-New Music on Spotify.
-Use the month and year to open in Spotify.
+Use the month and year before each set of notes to open with Spotify.

 Grammy nominated music.
 Queens of the Stone Age is the best rock band on the planet, for my money.
 At least this month.
 A new album from The Smile though after NPR showed us how big their boner is for them I don't want to hear it yet.
 Raw Power came into my life again as it does every few months.
 I listen to Funhouse to begin the weekend often.
 More often than I see coyotes which is a delightful shame.